Poll reveals voters' views on health tax, other state policies

 "We're not referring the entire thing," she said.

 The petitioners, who include Parrish and Republican state Reps.
 Sal Esquivel of Medford and Cedric Hayden of Roseburg, want to repeal a 0.7 percent tax on hospitals and providers.
+Petitioners were required to gather nearly 59,000 signatures by Oct.
+5 to place the referral on the ballot for a January special election.

-Other sections of the law they want to refer to voters are taxes on insurers, the Public Employees Benefits Board and coordinated care organizations, provider networks for Medicaid patients.
+Other sections of the law they want to refer to voters are taxes on insurers, the Public Employees Benefits Board and coordinated care organizations, regional provider networks for Medicaid patients.
 They also want to stop a provision of the law that allows insurers to increase premiums by up to 1.5 percent to recover costs of the insurer assessment.

 Patty Wentz, spokesperson for the Oregon Health Care Coalition, said the poll appears to be timed to achieve a political end.